e1pmis/docusaurus-portfolio/docs/baby-tools-shop/index.md

 # Baby Tools Shop - Docker setup

 This guide walks you through the steps required to containerize a Django application using Docker.
-It covers setting up the Docker environment, writing the Dockerfile, building the image, and running the container.
+It covers setting up the Docker environment, writing Dockerfile, building the image, and running the container.

 ---